 Climbing contrary to what many people think is a relatively cheap sport.
-Okay, climbing rope, draws, harness, rock shoes, and belay devices are not exactly cheap.
-Traveling overseas to climb can also be expensive.
+Okay, climbing rope, draws, harnesses, rock shoes, and belay devices are not exactly cheap.
+Travelling overseas to climb can also be expensive.
 But comparing rock climbing to other outdoor sports it is one of the most affordable.

 If you have just started climbing and you are thinking of climbing overseas, here is some advice that will help get you ready for your outdoor climbing trip.

 Are you are still doing top rope?
 If you are please stop.
 Start lead climbing and no more top rope.
 It is rare to have the opportunity to place your own protection as most gyms have fixed draws.
 Start visiting gyms where you can practice placing quickdraws.
 Here are the gyms (Yishun SAFRA, The Cliff, Boy’s Town) in Singapore that allows you to place your own protection.
 But if you want to get some local taste of outdoor climbing you can always go to Singapore’s one and only natural crag Dairy Farm.
 Is not exactly a climbing gem but is free so why not?

 Climbers are generally a friendly bunch.
 So get to know other climbers, especially those that are much more experience than you are.
 Differentiate between strong gym climbers and experienced outdoor climbers.
 Strong gym climbers might be just that.
 They are strong at pulling on indoor plastic holds but had never been outdoor climbing ever.
 Your objective is to climb and learn from climbers with outdoor climbing experience.